A number of recent studies have shown that eggs produced by free-range hens are more nutritious than those laid by hens in battery cages.

 Egg Labels – Free-Run, Cage-Free, Free-Range, and Organic

 Free-range hens are supposed to have access to outdoor pasture, but because free-range claims are not verified by third parties, there is the possibility of fraudulent labelling.
 “Farm Fresh” and “All Natural” labels are also misleading, as they provide no information about the treatment of farm animals or the diet they are fed.
 Only organic and certain humane certification labels requiring outdoor access are verified by third parties.
+Unless you plan to purchase only eggs with humane certification, learning about and purchasing from local farms is recommended to ensure that animal health and welfare standards are high.

 - Lawrence, S. (Reviewed by Chang, L., MD.
 10 March 2006).
 “Eggs: Dietary Friend or Foe.”
 WebMD, MedicineNet.com.